 - Plus get more spring recipes in the archives.

 Grilled breakfast flatbread with asparagus and bacon

-- 3 tbsp warm water or more as needed
+- 3 tablespoon water warm, or more as needed

-- 1 oz/ 30g hard cheese eg gruyere cheddar, finely grated
+- 1 oz gruyere cheese 30g, or other hard cheese eg cheddar, finely grated

 - 2 eggs optional

 - If using other dough for the base, move to topping part below.
 For base, mix together the flour, baking powder and salt in a bowl.
 Create a slight well and add the oil and warm water.
 Mix together into a ball, adding a little more water if needed to bring it all together.
 Knead around 5min until the dough is smooth.
 Note, it won't stretch like a yeast dough, it will break, but flatten it and bring it together a few times and you'll feel it soften.
 Roll into a ball and set aside while you prepare the topping.

 - For topping, cook the bacon as you prefer (grill/in pan), drain and then cut into slices.
 Snap the asparagus ends off then using a wide vegetable peeler to shave into medium lengths.
 Toss them with a little olive oil, salt and pepper.